userbotindo/UserIndoBot/README.md

 ### Python dependencies

-Install the necessary python dependencies by moving to the project directory and running:
+Install the necessary Python dependencies by moving to the project directory and running:

 `pip3 install -r requirements.txt`.

-This will install all necessary python packages.
+This will install all the necessary python packages.

 ### Database

 If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
-I use postgres, so I recommend using it for optimal compatibility.
+I use Postgres, so I recommend using it for optimal compatibility.

-In the case of postgres, this is how you would set up a the database on a debian/ubuntu system.
+In the case of Postgres, this is how you would set up a database on a Debian/Ubuntu system.
 Other distributions may vary.

-- install postgresql:
+- install PostgreSQL:

 `sudo apt-get update && sudo apt-get install postgresql`

-- change to the postgres user:
+- change to the Postgres user:

 `sudo su - postgres`